mirror/dd-wrt/src/router/btop/README.md

 If you have an AMD GPU `rocm_smi_lib` is required, which may or may not be packaged for your distribution.

+ * **INTEL**

+Requires a working C compiler if compiling from source - tested with GCC12 and Clang16.

+Also requires the user to have permission to read from SYSFS.

+Can be set with `make setcap` (preferred) or `make setuid` or by running btop with `sudo` or equivalent.

 ### **Notice (Text rendering issues)**

 * If you are having problems with the characters in the graphs not looking like they do in the screenshots, it's likely a problem with your systems configured fallback font not having support for braille characters.

-* See [Terminess Powerline](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Terminus/terminus-ttf-4.40.1) for an example of a font that includes the braille symbols.
+* See [Terminess Powerline](https://github.com/ryanoasis/nerd-fonts/blob/master/patched-fonts/Terminus/TerminessNerdFontMono-Regular.ttf) for an example of a font that includes the braille symbols.

 * See comments by @sgleizes [link](https://github.com/aristocratos/bpytop/issues/100#issuecomment-684036827) and @XenHat [link](https://github.com/aristocratos/bpytop/issues/100#issuecomment-691585587) in issue #100 for possible solutions.

-* If text are misaligned and you are using Konsole or Yakuake, turning off "Bi-Directional text rendering" is a possible fix.
+* If text is misaligned and you use Konsole or Yakuake, turning off "Bi-Directional text rendering" is a possible fix.

-* Characters clipping in to each other or text/border misalignments is not bugs caused by btop, but most likely a fontconfig or terminal problem where the braille characters making up the graphs aren't rendered correctly.
+* Characters clipping into each other or text/border misalignments are not bugs caused by btop, but most likely a fontconfig or terminal problem where the braille characters making up the graphs aren't rendered correctly.

-* Look to the creators of the terminal emulator you use to fix these issues if the previous mentioned fixes don't work for you.
+* Look to the creators of the terminal emulator you use to fix these issues if the previously mentioned fixes don't work for you.

 ## Screenshots